 If you are found this page because you are being threatened with service of process or a lawsuit, there is a substantial chance that these threats are false.
 This case illustrates not only how but why disreputable debt collectors often make false threats to bully consumers into paying.

 The debt collectors allegedly called consumers’ and their families, friends, and neighbors while posing as “process servers” who were supposedly attempting to serve a collection lawsuit upon consumers.
+If you are receiving similar threats and the caller won’t provide a physical address (so you can mail them the $$$ they are demanding) and will only accept payment via Western Union or some other nearly untraceable method, it’s a scam.
+(Real debt collectors accept checks and money orders).

 According to the FTC’s complaint, the defendants’ violations of the FDCPA included other common illegal schemes.

 The debt collectors allegedly often threatened to have the consumer arrested unless the consumer paid the debt.
+This is big sign that the caller is running a scam.

 The debt collectors allegedly also posed as lawyers or employees of a law office and even demanded that the consumers pay them “court costs” and “legal fees”.

 As is often the case, these debt collectors were not actually process servers, lawyers, or employed by a law office.
+Real process servers do not call people up and demand any payment.
+Nor do real process servers even call people up and tip them off that they intend to serve them with process.

 Although debt collectors who falsely threaten to sue a consumer violate the Fair Debt Collection Practices Act, this violation is surprisingly common.
 (A threat to “serve process” is a false representation that a lawsuit is filed or will soon be filed.)